mlshapiro/jupyterlab-flake8/README.md

 Please help contribute if you have time and think this is useful.
 I will continue to improve as I have time:

-- show error messages on hover rather than in a new line
 - make lint frequency a configurable option

 ## Development